ILO GBDN campaign in support of the International Day of Persons with Disabilities

 The level of exclusion from the labour market is truly staggering.

-People with disabilities make up an estimated one billion, or 15 per cent, of the world’s population; about 80 per cent, of which, are of working age.
-Yet, the right of people with disabilities to decent work is frequently denied, leading to a disproportionate number of people being excluded from the labour market.
+Persons with disabilities make up an estimated one billion, or 15 per cent, of the world’s population; about 80 per cent, of which, are of working age.
+Yet, the right of persons with disabilities to decent work is frequently denied, leading to a disproportionate number of people being excluded from the labour market.
 This exclusion can mean that people are either held back from accessing a job or they experience difficulties in finding and retaining a job.

 So what is getting in the way of disabled talent progressing in the world of work?
 Culture, legislation and history all play a role in creating barriers to employment.
 But at its highest level, barriers to employment of people with disabilities comes down to a set of beliefs and opinions held by others about what they can and can’t do.
 Opinions that are largely based on myths, fear and a lack of knowledge.
 Challenging this conventional wisdom sits at the heart of this global campaign, led by the ILO Global Business & Disability Network (GBDN), with support from Leonard Cheshire, the UN Special Rapporteur on the Rights of Persons with Disabilities, and Radley Yeldar.